“Magnesium is the spark of life, constantly igniting metabolic reactions throughout the body,” Dr. Dean.

 If you eat a lot of calcium foods, especially dairy, then it’s good to take a magnesium supplement along with those foods to prevent calcium buildups like bone spurs, or even some headaches.

 If you have symptoms of low magnesium you can easily buy magnesium tablets, use them, and discover exactly how much difference they make.
-For me it was remarkable not only because I had no more cramps waking me up at night, but because it actually helped me sleep.
+For me it was remarkable not only because I had no more cramps waking me at night, but because it actually helped me sleep.

 Symptoms of low magnesium